 When your design is ready, simply go to the Send to Mint window in the software and click on Start Mint.
 It will then tell you to insert the stamp sheet into the Mint.
 Insert the stamp sheet gently into the back of the Mint, and it will print your stamp.
 I made the same size for each of my kids.

 At this point, peel away the cover on the stamp mount to expose its adhesive, then bend the carrier sheet on its perforated edge and peel it back so you can access the printed stamp.
 This stamp can be pressed on to the sticky stamp base.

-Step Three: Ink it.
+Step Three: Ink It.

 The thermal printing of the Mint stamps will absorb the Mint ink, while the surrounding unprinted area resists the ink.
-Use any of the many Mint ink colors to apply ink to the printed stamp and let it sit for a few minutes (under 10 minutes is usually plenty).
+Use any of the many Mint ink colors to apply ink to the printed stamp and let it sit for a few minutes (under ten minutes is usually plenty).
 You can use multiple colors on the same stamp.

-Step Four: Stamp it.
+Step Four: Stamp It.

 Stamp off the excess ink onto scratch paper until you get a clean image.
 Now you can use the stamp multiple times before needing to re-ink it.
 Remember that you can create multiple stamps for the same size mounting block.
 The stamp base easily slides on and off the wooden stamp grip, and each has its own lid to keep it moist.